William Contreras Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.32 team ERA ranks 17th among all MLB pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.34).

-- The Pirates allow the second-fewest home runs in baseball (68 total, one per game).
+- The Pirates give up the third-fewest home runs in baseball (70 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.